bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

 switch the entire system between compiler versions, use the built-in program [`update-alternatives`](http://askubuntu.com/questions/233190/what-exactly-does-update-alternatives-do).

-The following commands were tested on a fresh installation of Ubuntu 12.04.3, with only package updates and the Intel compilers installed (as shown above), so it should get anyone up and running.
+The following commands were tested on a fresh installation of Ubuntu 12.04.3 with GCC 4.6, with only package updates and the Intel compilers installed (as shown above), so it should get anyone up and running.

 A list of Cantera's dependencies can be found at the